Quba Solutions Limited

 If you are a Candidate, we may obtain personal data relating to you:

-If you are a Client Contact, Agency Partner Representative or Supplier Representative, we may obtain personal data relating to you:
+If you are a Client Contact, Agency Partner Representative, Supplier Representative or Prospect, we may obtain personal data relating to you:

 Types of Information We Hold